spacemeshos/testnet-guide/devnet.md

 ## Devnet 0.2 Mini Technical FAQ
 Q: My node stopped syncing.
 I waited a long time but the current layer doesn't advance.
 What should I do?

-A: Stop the node.
-Delete local node data folder ~/spacemesh/<devnet_id>/ and start it again.
+A: Stop the node process by preccing `ctrl-c` in the terminal window you started the node at.
+Delete local node data folder `~/spacemesh/<devnet_id>/` and proof of spacetime data from your post directory if you created any, and start it again.

+---

 Q: I've setup smeshing via smrepl and I had later restart the node and now it is not smeshing.
-How can I keep smeshing after node restart?
+How can I keep smeshing after a node restart?

 A: After setting post in smrepl, you need to modify your node's config file with the smeshing parameters so your node can continute smeshing using these parameters after you restart it.